 Do you have high credit card debt and medical bills?

 Below is another example of a successful debt validation case.
-The consumer paid off $4,000 in medical bills on a credit card, but then he couldn’t afford to pay off the credit card debt.
-He ended up going delinquent on payments and it was eventually sold to a collection agency.
+The consumer paid off $4,000 in medical bills on a credit card but couldn’t afford to pay off the credit card debt.

+As a result, he went delinquent on payments, and it was eventually sold to a collection agency.
 That $4,000 medical debt rose to $4,376.39 after adding collection and other unauthorized fees to the balance.

 How Debt Settlement Works (with Golden Financial Services)

 If medical debt is valid, debt settlement can settle the account for around half.
 You can use debt settlement as a last resort to avoid bankruptcy.